OctopusDeploy/blog/blog/2022-06/deploying-to-azure-with-github-actions-and-octopus/index.md

 GitHub Actions is a CI/CD platform that enhances all GitHub projects with CI/CD capabilities.
 GitHub Actions makes it easy for developers to deploy their GitHub projects.
 Octopus Deploy works with GitHub Actions to provide a dedicated continuous delivery tool for managing deployments.
 The CI/CD process can be connected to a cloud target, such as Microsoft Azure or Amazon Web Services, to give the application a deployment target.

 This tutorial set up a continuous delivery flow with Octopus Deploy, GitHub Actions, Docker, and Azure.
-GitHub automatically detects changes to the code and triggers a build and push to Docker.
+GitHub automatically detects changes to the code, triggers a build, and pushes to Docker.
 Octopus Deploy then creates a new release and deploys the Azure Web Application.

 !include <github-actions-free-tool>